 What are bed bugs and what do they look like?

 Bed bugs are small, flat, parasitic insects that feed solely on the blood of people and animals while they sleep.
 They are reddish-brown in color, oval-shaped, and about the size of an apple seed (approximately 4-5 millimeters in length).
 These pests are nocturnal, making them difficult to spot during the day.
+For a more detailed understanding of their appearance, read our article on what do bed bugs look like.

 Why is it crucial to identify bed bugs in early stages?